Keep Your Teethby KYT Dental Services

-Acetaminophen · Bleeding after extraction
+Acetaminophen (Tylenol) · § 00/Bleeding after tooth extraction

 Taking Tylenol after a tooth extraction